top of page

 Serious & Terminal Illness Planning

-Our research revealed this was the most important and unaddressed issue for the majority of people.
-So we designed this clear and specific planning service to give you some peace of mind at a time when there will be many other things to think about.
+Making your choices and decisions known, was the most important, and mostly unaddressed, issue for the majority of people.
+In response we designed a clear and specific planning service.
+It aims to give you some peace of mind at a time when there may be many other things to think about or you simply wish for life to be as peaceful as possible.

-You may consider a Living Will or sometimes it is called an Advanced Directive because you are indicating your wishes in advance.
+You will consider a Living Will/Advance Directive because you are indicating your wishes in advance.

-We can also provide mediation to help reach acceptance within a family or caregivers of difficult decisions being made, in advance, by you whether or not you know what is coming.
-You may book one or more meetings to plan and discuss and/or book a mediation if required.
+We also provide Empowered to Talk pre (or post conflict) mediation to help reach acceptance of difficult decisions being made by you whether or not you know what is coming.
+You may book one or more meetings to plan and discuss and book an Empowered to Talk meeting if required.

 An Advance Decision (Living Will) allows you to record medical treatments that you decide you would not want to be given in the future in certain circumstances.
 You may become unable to make or communicate decisions for yourself at that time.
-So an advance decision to refuse treatment is sometimes called a Living Will or an Advance Directive.
-If you are refusing treatment that would be life sustaining then you must make this a legally binding document.
+So an advance decision to refuse treatment is often prepared alongside a Lasting Power of Attorney for Health rather than leave such a big decision to an attorney.
+If you are refusing treatment that would be life sustaining then you must make this a legally binding document and so it is recommended to use an Advance Decision.

 An Advance Statement allows you to record your wishes, feelings, beliefs and values.
 This is if you become ill and find it difficult, or its not possible, for you to make decisions that need care or medical treatment so that all these things can be taken into account.